n8kahl/trading-dashboard-/README.md

 Run the FastAPI app with `uvicorn app.main:app`.
 The dashboard connects to `ws://<host>/ws` for live updates.
 Heartbeats are sent every `WS_PING_SEC` seconds, and the connection manager drops unresponsive sockets.
+## Large Assets

+Large documentation archives or starter bundles are provided via release assets or external storage.
+Please download them separately instead of committing them to the repository.